 The Medical Laboratory Technician (MLT) program provides students with the basic knowledge and technical skills required to work in a medical/clinical laboratory where they perform tests that aid in the diagnosis and treatment of disease.
 Students receive instruction in the medical disciplines of body fluids, urinalysis, chemistry, hematology, immunohematology, microbiology, immunology, phlebotomy, and serology followed by internships in a clinical setting.
 Satisfactory completion of the program enables graduates to sit for the national certification exam.
 Employment opportunities are found in a variety of settings: hospitals, clinics, physician office labs, industry, research, and environmental facilities.
-A maximum of 15 students are enrolled into the program each fall semester.

 The Medical Laboratory Technician program is accredited by the National Accrediting Agency for Clinical Laboratory Sciences (NAACLS).

 • Comply with laboratory safety and compliance procedures and policies.